taylorlarkins/startup/README.md

 * How to create and utilize service endpoints
 * How to utilize MongoDB to store and retrieve data for an application
 * How to use environment variables to avoid exposing credentials and other secure information through your code
+* How to implement user authorization with a database
+* How to use cookies for authorization
+* How to create secure endpoints that require prior authorization to access